rafet2005/test-repo2/chipseq_test.md

 2. **Mapping/Filtering** (30-40 minutes)
   - **Create a reference index using bowtie2-build**

-First, we need to create an index based on our genome reference (bowtie has a pre-built index for common species and available to download from bowtie website.)
+First, we need to create an index based on our genome reference (bowtie has a pre-built index for common species and is available to download from the Bowtie website.)

-  - This step is slow, so that we will use a pre-built index. (whenever you run this step it will generate six .ebwt files, which represent the index files for the reference genome)
+  - This step is slow so we will use a pre-built index. (whenever you run this step, it will generate six .ebwt files, which represent the index files for the reference genome)

-  - To build an index use the following command (5 minutes)
+  - To build an index, use the following command (5 minutes)

 move to the genome directory: